Is Cat Depression Real? Common Signs And Symptoms

 Communication changes

-Communication changes may occur in a cat living with depression.
+Communication changes may sometimes occur in a depressed cat.
 Suppose your cat is usually vocal or prone to loudly communicating that it wants to go outside, that it needs food, or wants affection.
 If you notice that your cat is no longer engaging in these vocal commands and requests, that can be a sign they are depressed.
-Conversely, If your cat is quiet and reserved, it may suddenly grow loud and agitated, yowling constantly at your window or door to be let out (or in some cases, seemingly without cause.)
+Conversely, If your cat is quiet and reserved, they may suddenly grow loud and agitated, yowling constantly at your window or door to be let out.

 Bowel changes